githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/3b-resuable-workflows.md

-From automating repetitive tasks to building continuous integration and continuous deployment pipelines, you can do a lot with GitHub Actions.
-But until recently, you had to copy and paste YAML files from one repository to another if you wanted to use them in more than one place.
+Here, we'll introduce reusable workflows.
+You'll learn why about DRY (don’t repeat yourself) for your Actions configurations.

+## Make any GitHub Actions workflow reusable

-Reusable workflows let you DRY (don’t repeat yourself) your Actions configurations.
-This means that you don’t need to copy and paste your workflows from one repository to another.
+When you DRY, this means that you don’t need to copy and paste your workflows from one repository to another.
 As an example, if you have three different Node applications and you’re building them all the same way, you can use one reusable workflow for all three.

 Additionally, when combined with OpenID Connect (OIDC), reusable workflows let you enforce consistent deployments across your repository, organization, or enterprise.
 You can do this by defining trust conditions on cloud roles based on reusable workflows.

-## Make any GitHub Actions workflow reusable

 ### Step 1: Add a workflow_call trigger